(Disclosure: Some of the links below may be affiliate links)

 Buying can be a burden in retirement

-Every time you have to renew your mortgage, you need to meet the requirements for such a mortgage.
+Every time you have to renew your mortgage, you need to meet its requirements.

 This burden is not a problem while you are working.
 But this could be a problem when you are retired.
 If your income in retirement does not meet the requirements of your mortgage, you may be forced to sell the house.

-This situation is sad, but it happens a lot in Switzerland.
-You need to take this into account if you are going to retire soon.
-You do not want to be forced out of your house at the moment where you could enjoy it the most.
+This situation is sad, but it happens in Switzerland.
+You need to consider this if you plan to retire soon.
+You do not want to be forced out of your house at the moment when you could enjoy it the most.

-The other option if you do not have enough income in retirement is that you can transfer your house to your children.
+If you do not have enough income in retirement, the other option is that you can transfer your house to your children.
 I do not like this solution.
-I do not want to have to rely on my children when I am old.
+I do not want to rely on my children when I am old.
 But many old people have to use this solution to keep their house.

-You need to be careful about this if you plan to retire in Switzerland.
+You must be careful about this if you plan to retire in Switzerland.

 A house can be a good legacy

-If you want to leave a good legacy for your children, a house could be the perfect one!
+If you want to leave a good legacy for your children, a house could be the perfect legacy!

 If your children have a good memory of growing up in your house, they will probably be happy to get the house after you.
 And it could be a good inheritance as a tangible asset.